selimslab/selimslab.github.io/_NOTES/arts/philosophy/hard-times.md

 "May it be a light to you in dark places, when all other lights go out"

-## Before the storm

-Don't be unhappy before the crisis comes.

-Prepare if you can but worry not

-There'll be hard times but until then, don't stress for little things

 ## It'll be over

 This too shall pass